zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 [`TLD URL SETTINGS section.include_source`][TLD URL SETTINGS section.include_source] is set to `false` (default `true`) no source messages are included.
 The free text strings are human-readable strings and must not be automatically parsed since they may be sligtly varied.
-The following tables gives the defined source messages for different situations.
+The following tables gives source messages for different situations.

 | source message                                          | Description                                                       |
 |---------------------------------------------------------|-------------------------------------------------------------------|